 If you’re doing short-term fasting, train as you normally would.
 Evidence suggests that not only will your performance not suffer, but the training effect may also be augmented if you time your eating right.
 Here’s what research tells us:

-In one recent study, males on a time-restricted eating schedule who lifted to failure for 8–12 reps for four sets ate 650 fewer calories than the non-fasting group, but retained all their muscle mass and even made gains on strength and muscle endurance.
-That said, the non-fasting group made more size gains.
+In one study, male participants practiced 20/4 time-restricted eating for eight weeks.
+The also trained four days per week, lifting to failure for 8 to 12 reps of four exercises for four sets.
+Even though they ate 650 fewer calories on average than a non-fasting comparison group, they retained all their muscle mass and even made gains on strength and muscle endurance.
+That said, the non-fasting group made more size gains.1

-Another study in women found that resistance training on a time-restricted eating schedule was fine and led to muscle gains as long as calorie intake and protein intake were maintained.
+Another study in women found that resistance training on a time-restricted eating schedule (16/8) led to muscle gains as long as calorie intake and protein intake were maintained.2

 Mark Sisson is the founder of Mark’s Daily Apple, godfather to the Primal food and lifestyle movement, and the New York Times bestselling author of The Keto Reset Diet.
 His latest book is Keto for Life, where he discusses how he combines the keto diet with a Primal lifestyle for optimal health and longevity.
 Mark is the author of numerous other books as well, including The Primal Blueprint, which was credited with turbocharging the growth of the primal/paleo movement back in 2009.
 After spending three decades researching and educating folks on why food is the key component to achieving and maintaining optimal wellness, Mark launched Primal Kitchen, a real-food company that creates Primal/paleo, keto, and Whole30-friendly kitchen staples.